aws/aws-cdk-rfcs/text/0095-cognito-construct-library/working-backwards-readme.md

 # Amazon Cognito Construct Library

-> Note to the RFC reviewer: All comments in code blocks such as this one are either implementation notes or notes for
+> Note to RFC reviewers: All comments in code blocks such as this one are either implementation notes, todos for
-> further investigation.
-Kindly ignore.
+> further investigation, or pieces of information that are important for this RFC review but will not be part of the
+> final README.

 [Amazon Cognito](https://docs.aws.amazon.com/cognito/latest/developerguide/what-is-amazon-cognito.html) provides
 authentication, authorization, and user management for your web and mobile apps.
 Your users can sign in directly with a